Start9Labs/documentation/site/source/user-manual/ssh.rst

 Replacing ``<LAN URL>`` with your Embassy's LAN (``embassy-xxxxxxx.local``) address

 Connecting via PuTTY on Windows
 -------------------------------

-@TODO
+We are in need of a Windows guide!
+Please click the link at the top-right of this page to edit or :ref:`Contact us<contact>` if you would like to contribute!

 Using SSH Over Tor
 ------------------